 Attack as rarely as possible.
 A truly great warrior doesn't need to attack all-out.
 Try to do other things, like roaring, taunting the hero, jumping about, or just sitting back and watching the battle.
 When you do attack, make sure it is as slow and choreographed as possible.

 Retreats are a sign of defeatism.
 Finally, preparing for a retreat is disgraceful.
 It does not matter how many of you the hero has beaten — keep rushing.
 If fifteen out of sixteen orcs are down, the sixteenth orc must charge exactly like the first fifteen.
-Unfortunately, this principle is not as adhered to as the others - many mooks have decided to retreat.
+Unfortunately, this principle is not as adhered to as the others - many mooks have decided to retreat, especially if they are the last mook standing after a grand battle (bonus points if the hero looks him in the eye to make him run).
 Fortunately, they are never defeatist enough to prepare for a retreat, so they always wind up making suicide charges or panicked routs.

 The samurai and yakuza in Samurai Champloo have the same tactics — charge!
 Sometimes they attack from multiple directions at once, but they never actually manage to close ranks with Mugen or Jin all at once.
 Mugen even tells them "Forget all that formal crap 'bout comin' at me one at a time.
 I'll take all you bitches on!".